Power supply unit (computer): Input voltage switch

 Power supplies designed for worldwide use were once equipped with an input voltage selector switch that allowed the user to configure the unit for use on local power grid.
 In the lower voltage range, around 115 V, this switch is turned on changing the power grid voltage rectifier into a voltage doubler in Delon circuit design.
 As a result, the large primary filter capacitor behind that rectifier was split up into two capacitors wired in series, balanced with bleeder resistors and varistors that were necessary in the upper input voltage range, around 230 V. Connecting the unit configured for the lower range to a higher-voltage grid usually resulted in immediate permanent damage.
 When a power-factor correction (PFC) was required, those filter capacitors were replaced with higher-capacity ones, together with a coil installed in series to delay the inrush current.
 This is the simple design of a passive PFC.

-Active PFC is more complex and can achieve higher PF, up to 99%.
+Active PFC is more complex and can achieve higher PF, up to 0.99 or higher.
 The first active PFC circuits just delayed the inrush.
 Newer ones work as an input and output condition-controlled step-up converter, supplying a single 400 V filter capacitor from a wide-range input source, usually between 80 and 240 V. Newer PFC circuits also replace the NTC-based inrush current limiter, which is an expensive part previously located next to the fuse.